emilpeychev/K8s-cluster-admin-access/README.md

 #### Create the home-admin certificate

-1. Copy the existing certificate in `.kube/conf` to a separate location.
+1. Copy the existing certificate in `.kube/conf` to a separate location and rename to `k8s-local.conf`.
 2. Open with a text editor and modify as follows.
 3. You will see three certificates: